kisaacs/bpc-reading-group/README.md

 - Meeting Time: Biweekly Fridays 3PM, Utah Time
-- Meeting Place: WEB 4660 or Zoom (see mailing list)
+- Meeting Place: WEB 4660 or Zoom

 Along with each discussion, we create a Perusall for cataloguing ideas and discussion.
 All people at the meeting are welcome to post.
 Anonymous posting